Installation programs | EPM-UL

 -v Print version of pbcreateaixcfgpkg and exit.

-Upon running pbcreateaixcfgpkg, the script informs the user as to which Endpoint Privilege Management component packages need to be loaded on the target system.
-The Endpoint Privilege Management configuration package does not load until the required component packages are loaded on the target system.
-AIX lpp packages are loaded using the installp command.
+Upon running pbcreateaixcfgpkg, the script informs you as to which Endpoint Privilege Management component packages need to be loaded on the target system.
+The configuration package does not load until the required component packages are loaded on the target system.
+Load AIX LPP packages using the installp command.

 Syntax